AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 * The filters you create for the table view work independently from the filters in the timeline view when applied to the same record type.

-* The filters are dependent on the view you select.
+* The filters are unique to the view you select.
 Two table views of the same record type can have different filters applied to them.
 Two users looking at the same table view see the same filter that is currently applied.

 * You cannot name the filters you build and apply to a table view.

-* The filters you create are preserved and all users that can access Maestro view the record type table with the same filters applied as you when viewing the record type page in the same view.

 * Removing filters removes them from anyone accessing the same record type as you and uses the same view as you use.

-Adding filters in the timeline view is identical to adding filters in the table view.
+* Adding filters to the table view is identical to adding filters to the timeline view.

 To add a filter to a table view: